A new study published by Public Health England claims around 10 million UK adults are putting their health at risk by drinking too much alcohol.

 'Public Health England will soon be providing a report to Government on how we can reduce the harms caused by alcohol.

-'One of the ways to tackle this issue is for a public health objective to be included within the Licensing Act.
+'One of the ways to tackle this issue is for a public health objective to be included in the Licensing Act.

 'This would give councils the power to limit the opening of late-night premises in areas where there are particular concerns about the impact of alcohol on public health.'